4 Things to Know About Remote Patient Monitoring Reimbursement

 1. Coverage of Remote Patient Monitoring

 Remote patient monitoring is covered by Medicare.
-As of July 2020, it's also covered by 23 state Medicaid programs, according to the Center for Connected Health Policy.
-The organization also notes that Medicaid programs in Hawaii and New Jersey have laws requiring Medicaid to provide remote patient monitoring reimbursement but lacked an official Medicaid policy.
+As of September 2024, it's also covered by 42 state Medicaid programs, according to the Center for Connected Health Policy.
+A growing number of commercial payers are covering remote patient monitoring as well.

 2. Getting Paid for Remote Patient Monitoring

 What can you expect to get paid for providing remote patient monitoring services?
-Here's some good news: In 2020, the CPT codes assigned to RPM (discussed below) experienced an overhaul.
-This has made RPM one of the better reimbursing Medicare care management programs.
+While CMS has adjusted RPM reimbursement over the years, it remains one of the better paying Medicare care management programs.

-• Medicare pays $21 for initial patient enrollment into a remote patient monitoring program.
-This includes setup of an RPM device and the delivering of any necessary patient education on using the device and receiving RPM services.
+• Medicare pays $19 for initial patient enrollment into an RPM.
+This includes RPM device setup and the delivering of patient education on using the device and receiving RPM services.

-• Medicare provides a base monthly payment of $64 for monitoring patient data transmitted from the device and ongoing management of the device.
+• Medicare provides a base monthly payment of about $46 for monitoring patient data transmitted from the RPM device and ongoing management of the device.

-• Medicare provides a monthly payment of $55 for spending 20 minutes communicating with the patient or a caregiver about the transmitted data and any changes to the care management plan.
+• Medicare provides a monthly payment of about $48 for spending 20 minutes communicating with the patient or a caregiver about the transmitted data and changes to the care management plan.

-• Medicare will provide an additional monthly payment of $44 if such communication with a patient or caregiver exceeds 20 minutes but is less than 40 minutes.
-If communication requires 40 or more minutes, Medicare will provide an additional — and final — monthly payment of $44.
-There are no additional payments for communication of one hour or more.
+• Medicare will provide an additional monthly payment of about $38 if communication with a patient or caregiver exceeds 20 minutes but is less than 40 minutes.
+If communication requires 40 or more minutes, Medicare will provide an additional — and final — monthly payment of $38.
+There are no additional payments for communication of 1 hour or more.

-When these reimbursements are added together, the amount a single remote patient monitoring patient can earn a practice is up to around $210 per month.
-More often than not, a practice will typically furnish about 20 minutes of RPM care management per month to a patient, which will bring the total monthly reimbursement to around $120 per Medicare beneficiary.
+A practice will typically furnish about 20 minutes of RPM care management per month to a patient, which will bring the total monthly reimbursement to around $94 per Medicare beneficiary.
+The maximum amount a single remote patient monitoring patient can earn a practice is up to around $170 per month.

-Most of your remote patient monitoring services will be billed under four codes.
-These codes are often split into two categories: RPM "service codes" — 99453 and 99454 — and timed RPM "management codes" — 99457 and 99458.
+Most remote patient monitoring services will be billed under four CPT codes.
+These codes are typically split into two categories: There are the RPM "service codes," which include CPT 99453 and CPT 99454, and the and timed RPM "management codes," which include CPT 99457 and CPT 99458.

 The RPM service codes descriptors are as follows: